 Spring onions – This is the British term for scallions or green onions, although like so many other phrases, a Brit will know what you want if you ask for “green onions” in a salad.

 Stodge (slang) – This is a cute British term for “heavy food”, like the stuff your grandmother used to make.
-A restaurant that’s trying to update their image might “ditch the stodge” for a lighter menu.
+A restaurant that’s trying to update its image might “ditch the stodge” for a lighter menu.

-Straight Away -Used anywhere Americans would say “right away”, as in “I’ll get the manager for you straight away”.
+Straight Away – Used anywhere Americans would say “right away”, as in “I’ll get the manager for you straight away”.

 Subway – A pedestrian walkway, usually referring to tunnels under larger streets.
 You might have to walk through a subway to get to an Underground station, for example.

 Sultanas – Originally, this word referred to a specific type of yellow grape that was grown only in Turkey, but in time the word has come to mean any grape that looks like a sultana.
 Confusingly, the British seem to call any other type of grape a currant, even though that word originally referred to a dried Zante grape.
 Perhaps it’s a case where it’s called a grape on a vine but a currant when it’s at the supermarket?
 I’m not sure, and I hope a jimcofer.com visitor can clear up the confusion.
 All I know is that I’ve never seen “grape-flavored” anything in the UK, always currant.

 Suss – Although not unknown in the US, especially in the South, this term – which means to figure out something, as in “did you suss out how to put together that Ikea bed yet?” – is much more common in the UK.